jshvn/dotfiles/zsh/cheat/cheat.md

     $ cheat conda [pdf]     :   lists useful conda functions and operations. append 'pdf' to open pdf copy
     $ cheat git [pdf]       :   lists useful git commands. append 'pdf' to open pdf copy
     $ cheat zsh             :   lists useful zsh tips and tricks
-    $ cheat aliases         :   lists all of the custom aliases defined in dotfiles
-    $ cheat functions       :   lists all of the custom fucntions defined in dotfiles
     $ cheat help            :   views this help document
 ```